tawawa/regex-viewer/README.md

 npm install regex-viewer --save
 ```

-The just do your regex, and call this NPM module when you want to see a result
+Write your regex, and call this NPM module when you want to see a result

 #### Example: